- Facebook Ads and the Impact of iOS 14

 My best summary is this:

 Updates to iOS 14 will lead to less tracking of people on mobile devices.
 This will impact the pixel and everything associated with it (conversion tracking, optimization, targeting).
 It will impact mobile app ads.
 Audience Network publishers will take a hit, and the placement may be less effective.
-This may even spill over to location targeting and actions performed within the Facebook app.
+This may even spill over to Default location targeting will include anyone living in or recently in your home country.
+You can target and exclude locations by country, state, region, city, zip code, and more.
+In 2023, Meta removed options to target people only living in, traveling in, or recently in a location.
+More and actions performed within the Facebook app.

 All of these things may be true, but we just don’t know about the extent to which it is true.
 It could be a small blip or it could be catastrophic.
 And that may be the case for the entire industry, or it may differ from business to business.

 Lots of things may impact the impact on you.

 How many people in your audience use iOS devices?
 How many will opt not to be tracked?

 How much targeting will we lose?
 Will this force us to make adjustments?
 How will our new efforts fare?

 How much conversion reporting will we lose?
 If we’re still getting these conversions, but it’s not attributed directly to our ads, how much does it matter?
 It certainly matters some, but how much?